-Yvonne Press has worked as a dive professional since 2010, and is now a technical instructor trainer at Two Fish Tech in Indonesia.
-Initially guiding and teaching full time in Scotland, after four years she moved to warmer waters including the Red Sea, Thailand and Indonesia, where she is still based.
+Yvonne Press has worked as a dive professional since 2010, and is now a technical instructor trainer and CCR instructor based in Indonesia.
+Initially guiding and teaching full time in Scotland, after four years she moved to warmer waters including the Red Sea, Thailand and Indonesia, where she has been based since 2014.
 The discovery of untouched WWII wrecks lying in 40 to 60 meters off Scotland's east coast started Yvonne's journey into technical diving, and she became a TDI and PADI TecRec instructor in 2015.
 In 2016, Yvonne became southeast Asia's first female TDI instructor trainer.
-She now teaches from a variety of locations in Indonesia, including Bali and Bunaken, North Sulawesi.
-Most recently, she has been exploring potential tech diving sites in South Lombok.
+She now teaches from a variety of locations in Indonesia and recently established her own centre in Bali, Dark Horizon Diving.

 When it comes to cleaning dive gear, our biggest worry is usually removing saltwater.
 As the world tries to slow the spread of Covid 19, keeping gear clean has taken on a whole new meaning.

 Tech diving requires a significant amount of equipment and financial investment, let alone tech diving and traveling.
 How do tech divers find a balance when they want to hit the road?

 Acquiring gear can be incredibly costly, but buying used equipment for tech diving is a viable option if you’re well informed.
 Here’s what you need to know.